Rabbids Go Home: Development

 Rabbids Go Home underwent three years of development before its release.
 A coherent and authentic storyline was needed to keep the Rabbids fresh and conserve their variety in the context of an adventure game.
 The development team evaluated the Rabbids as representing "emotions pushed to the extreme" and created the human characters to be the exact opposite: "[They] mull over all their decisions, their emotions in-check.
 Their organs have atrophied.
 They have nearly forgotten that they have a body or a heart, and can barely handle those."
 Jacques Exertier stated that the meeting between the two opposing characters is an allegory of the "internal debates we have with ourselves each time we make a decision" and that much of the comedic situations in the game stem from the meeting of the two archetypes.
 The setting of Rabbids Go Home was visually inspired by the period between 1945 and 1975, during which there was an explosion in mass consumption.
 The visuals were based on simple colors and geometric shapes rather than photorealism to create a caricaturized image of its "uptight humans with their sterile places and normalized urban planning".
 Ubisoft Montpellier created a proprietary game engine, LyN, specifically for and alongside Rabbids Go Home.
 The game was announced on April 9, 2009.
 On November 17, 2009, Ubisoft denied a rumor that the game would be recalled from United Kingdom shops due to "inappropriate language".
 As a result of this, the game has been re-rated a 12 in Europe.

 Music

-The music of Rabbids Go Home was composed by Fanfare Vagabontu, a Moldovan gypsy brass band, but inspired from the Romanian folk music.
+The music of Rabbids Go Home was performed by Fanfare Vagabontu, a Moldovan romani brass band, and inspired by Romanian folk music.
 A 12-track soundtrack was made available on the iTunes Music Store on November 17, 2009.
 The game also includes licensed songs such as "Come Go With Me" by The Del-Vikings, "Louie Louie" by Richard Berry, "Take Me Home, Country Roads" by John Denver, "Jamaica Farewell" by Harry Belafonte, "Somebody to Love" by Jefferson Airplane, "I Told You So" by The Delfonics, "Smarty Pants" by First Choice, "Me and Mrs. Jones" by Billy Paul, "Misty Blue" by an unknown male singer, "Boogie Wonderland" by Earth, Wind, & Fire, and "Rivers of Babylon" by Boney M. The licensed music is primarily heard coming from radios and loudspeakers in various areas of the game and can be shut off (or silenced down) by destroying said loudspeakers and radios.